Yesod

 What happens when Yesod is out of balance?

-When Yesod is in excess: Yesod in excess produces an obsessive focus on sex, pleasure, fantasy, and the power of attraction.
+When Yesod is in excess: Yesod in excess produces obsessive focus on sex, pleasure, fantasy, and the power of attraction.
 The person may become manipulative in relationships, using emotional or sexual connection as a tool for control.
-When deficient: When Yesod is deficient, a person is disconnected from their body, their sexuality, and their capacity for deep bonding.
-There is a feeling of being cut off from the flow of life -- as if watching existence through glass rather than participating in it.
+When deficient: When Yesod is deficient, the person is disconnected from their body, their sexuality, and their capacity for deep bonding.
+A feeling of being cut off from the flow of life — watching existence through glass rather than participating in it.

 How do you meditate on Yesod?

 Bring awareness to the lower abdomen and the reproductive area.
 Visualize a deep violet light pulsing with rhythmic vitality at this center.
-This light gathers streams from every direction -- blue from the right (Chesed), red from the left (Gevurah), gold from above (Tiferet), green and orange from the legs (Netzach and Hod) -- and funnels them into a single, coherent beam directed downward toward the earth.
+This light gathers streams from every direction — blue from the right (Chesed), red from the left (Gevurah), gold from above (Tiferet), green and orange from the legs (Netzach and Hod) — and funnels them into a single coherent beam directed downward toward the earth.
 Silently repeat the name Shaddai El Chai, feeling the pulsation of living creative force.
-The practice is to become conscious of yourself as a channel, a conduit through which higher energies reach the physical world.
+The work is to become conscious of yourself as a channel — a conduit through which higher energies reach the physical world.
+Brahma Muhurta meditation (predawn) carries this practice particularly well, because that hour holds the same threshold quality Yesod itself names: the moment when descent into the body has not yet hardened into the day.

 What chakra corresponds to Yesod?

-Svadhisthana (Sacral Chakra) in its generative and connective function -- both govern sexuality, creative power, and the capacity to transmit life force between realms
+Svadhisthana (Sacral Chakra) in its generative and connective function — both govern sexuality, creative power, and the capacity to transmit life force between realms.
+Felt as a low warmth in the pelvis, an open and unguarded lower belly, the recognition that one's lower half is part of one's spiritual life rather than the awkward biological floor underneath it.

 What paths connect to Yesod on the Tree of Life?

-Path 16 from Tiferet (Ayin -- the eye, the direct gaze from the heart to the foundation), Path 18 from Netzach (Tzade -- the fishhook drawing drive down into foundation), Path 19 from Hod (Qoph -- the back of the head, subconscious transmission), Path 20 to Malkhut (Tav -- the final letter, the seal that stamps the pattern onto physical reality).
+Path 26 from Tiferet (Ayin — the eye, the direct gaze from the heart to the foundation).
+Path 28 from Netzach (Tzade — the fishhook drawing drive down into foundation).
+Path 29 from Hod (Qoph — the back of the head, subconscious transmission).
+Path 32 to Malkhut (Tav — the final letter, the seal that stamps the pattern onto physical reality).